MaciejTrojniarz/FairFolio/docs/PRODUCT_REQUIREMENTS.md

 Merchants at fantasy conventions, comic-cons, and trade fairs operate in a dynamic and often challenging environment.
 They require a simple, reliable tool to manage their business on-the-go.
 Key challenges include unreliable internet connectivity on convention floors, the need for rapid transaction processing, and the difficulty of tracking both sales and event-related expenses in one place.

-**FaireFolio** is a mobile-first application designed specifically for these merchants.
+**FairMerchant** is a mobile-first application designed specifically for these merchants.
 It will provide a robust, offline-capable system for tracking sales, inventory, and event costs, ensuring that each merchant's data is private, secure, and always accessible.

 ## 2. Goals & Objectives